libp2p/specs/addressing/README.md

 the outermost protocol is IPv4, which encapsulates TCP streams, which in turn encapsulate WebSockets.

-All multiaddr implementations provide an `Encapsulate` method, which combines two multiaddrs into a composite.
-For example, `/ip4/7.7.7.7` can encapsulate `/tcp/42` to become `/ip4/7.7.7.7/tcp/42`.
+All multiaddr implementations provide a way to _encapsulate_ two multiaddrs into a composite.

-Note that no "sanity checking" is performed when encapsulating multiaddrs, and it is possible to create valid but unsound/dysfunctional multiaddrs like `/tcp/42/udp/42` through encapsulation.
+For example, `/ip4/7.7.7.7` can encapsulate
+`/tcp/42` to become `/ip4/7.7.7.7/tcp/42`.

 #### Decapsulation